jonobr1/Narcissus/README.md

 ![cinder/apps/Narcissus](https://github.com/jonobr1/Narcissus/raw/master/README/hierarchy.png "Narcissus Folder Hierarchy")

-Once you've placed or more precisely pulled the project into the proper place, simply double-click the xcode or vc10 project, build and run.
+Once you've placed or more precisely pulled the project into the proper place, simply double-click the `xcode` or `vc10` project, build and run.

-N.B — Currently the vc10 project only builds debug and has not been tested.
-This is due to a number of link issues that I can't figure out that you can learn more about [here](http://news.narcissus-app.com/post/3848920979/if-you-know-your-way-around-visual-studio-c-2010) and [here](http://forum.libcinder.org/#Topic/23286000000562009). __Build at your own risk!__
+N.B — Currently the `vc10` project only builds debug and has not been tested.
+This is due to a number of link issues that I can't figure out.
+More info about that [here](http://news.narcissus-app.com/post/3848920979/if-you-know-your-way-around-visual-studio-c-2010) and [here](http://forum.libcinder.org/#Topic/23286000000562009). __Build at your own risk!__

 ##